tymyrddin/purple/source/docs/distribution-networks/observable-semantics/configuration-and-versions/firmware-and-software-versions.md

 3.5.2, but querying RTU X reports version 3.5.3, either the baseline is outdated (there was an update that was not reflected in the baseline) or the firmware was modified.

-The challenge is that a sophisticated attacker might compromise not only the firmware on the device but also the version-reporting mechanism.
-The compromised firmware could report the old version while running new malicious code, defeating the simple version check.
-To detect this attack, more sophisticated methods are needed: cryptographic verification of the firmware (if the vendor provides signatures), extraction and analysis of the firmware from the device's flash memory, or observation of the device's behaviour to detect functional anomalies that indicate modified firmware.
+The version check catches only naive tampering: firmware that reports its old version string while running new code defeats it, so confirming integrity means going past the report, to cryptographic verification against the vendor signature, extraction and analysis of the flash image, or behavioural testing for functional anomalies.

 An RTU with modified firmware might behave anomalously: failing to execute commands correctly, reporting false measurements, losing communication intermittently, or executing commands that were not issued.
 These behavioural